-As part of our day-to-day business, we need to collect personal information from our volunteers and potential volunteers to ensure that we can meet their needs and provide them with information about our services.
+As part of our day-to-day business, we need to collect personal information from volunteers and potential volunteers to ensure that we can meet their needs and provide them with information about our services.

 Your privacy is important to us and it is our policy to respect the confidentiality of information and the privacy of individuals.
 This notice outlines how we manage your personal information supplied to us by you or a third party in connection with volunteering with Quarriers.
 It also details your rights in respect of our processing of your personal information.